-A device used to break cannabis flowers into smaller pieces for joints, blunts, and bowls.
-Place the nug in between the teeth of the grinder, then twist the top and bottom of the grinder in opposite directions to break down the flower.
-Herb grinders may also include a kief catcher in the bottom chamber to gather the kief knocked off from the nug in the grinding process.
+A device used for grinding weed that breaks cannabis flowers into smaller pieces for joints, blunts, and bowls.
+Place the nug in between the teeth of the weed grinder, then twist the top and bottom of the grinder in opposite directions to break down the flower.
+Herb grinders may include a kief catcher in the bottom chamber to gather the kief knocked off from the nug in the grinding process.

-He put the nug in the grinder to break up the flower.
+He put the nug in the stainless steel herb grinder to break up the flower.

-The grinder was necessary to get the weed ready to roll into a joint.
+The herb grinder was necessary to get the weed ready to roll into a joint.

 The grinder's roots date all the way back to the early 20th century when Lewis Heim, an engineer who worked for The Ball and Roller Bearing Co. in Danbury, Connecticut, invented the first centerless grinding machine as an industrial tool for processing plant matter on a large scale.

 People soon realized the centerless grinding machine could also be effective at processing plant matter individually, and it was eventually made smaller for use in pharmacies and apothecaries.
 Grinders started to gain popularity as a way to break down cannabis flower in the 1960s.

 The purpose of an herb grinder is to grind marijuana buds down to a finer consistency that is smooth and balanced.
 Grinders are used primarily to improve the smoking experience by breaking down cannabis flower evenly.
 You may not need a grinder to break nugs down into smaller pieces, but using one decreases the likelihood of clogging your pipe, allows you to vape flower more evenly, and makes joints and blunts burn more smoothly.

 Grinders provide a variety of other benefits to cannabis users.
 They can save you some time by making it quicker and easier to break up your weed.
 Using a grinder also helps to preserve trichomes, which can get knocked off your nugs when you handle them too much.